What Does Tubeless Ready Means?

 Tubeless Ready

-Tubeless Ready, or Tubeless Compatible refer to the same thing.
-Tire manufacturers use other tire marking terminologies, such as TLR, TC, TR, or TLE.
+Tubeless Ready, or Tubeless Compatible, refers to the same thing.
+However, tire manufacturers use other tire marking terminologies, such as TLR, TC, TR, or TLE.

 For Tubeless Ready tires to work, they’ll need sealant, rim tape, and a tubeless valve.